xuweixw/broomcorn-millet-BAC-library/README.md

 This artical is in preparation

-# Illumina sequencing data sets are available at Genome Sequence Archive (SRA) under accession PRJNA576359
+#### Illumina sequencing data sets are available at Sequence Read Archive (SRA) under accession PRJNA576359